jruesga/android-snippets/MultiProcessSharedPreferencesProvider/README.md

 A multiprocess SharedPreferences implementation backed by a ContentProvider.

 Since M, Context.MODE_MULTI_PROCESS was deprecated because it behaves different depending on the version and device.
-This class to use SharedPreferences across different processes in safe way
+This class provides a way to use SharedPreferences across different processes in safe way.

 ### How to use